CSB Printer Setup

 - Select the printer driver file that you downloaded in step 1.

 - Click ‘Add’.

-Note: You must install a Windows Pop-Up driver if your Windows computer is not joined to the VANDERBILT domain.
-There are Legacy and Regular Pop-Up drivers.
-Use the Regular driver for Windows 10.
-Use Legacy for Windows 7 and for Windows 10 if the Regular driver didn’t work correctly.
-Download the appropriate driver and run the installer.
+Note: You must install a Windows Pop-Up driver if your Windows computer is NOT joined to the VANDERBILT domain.
+Click here for the Windows 7 / 10 driver.

 - Open ‘Control Panel’.

 - Click ‘Select a shared printer by name.

 - Windows will download and install the driver.
 Click ‘Next’.

 - Optionally, select this to be the default printer.
 Click ‘Finish’.

 - Can I print from off-campus locations?
 Yes, if you are connected to the campus VPN using SecurePulse.